 Rolex was founded by Hans Wilsdorf and Alfred Davis in 1905.
 The company registered the name ‘Rolex’ as the brand name of its watches in 1908, and it became Rolex Watch Co.
 Ltd.

-In 1905, at the age of 24, Hans Wilsdorf founded a company in London and began dreaming of a watch that would be worn on the wrist.
-During this time in history, wristwatches were not very accurate, but Wilsdorf was a visionary and knew that a wristwatch could become elegant and reliable.
+In 1905, Hans Wilsdorf founded a company in London and began dreaming of a watch that would be worn on the wrist.
+During this time in history, wristwatches were not accurate, but Wilsdorf was a visionary and knew that a wristwatch could become elegant and reliable.

 A Short, Easy to Say and Remembered Name ‘Rolex’